VDBWRAIR/ngs_mapper/doc/source/analysis.rst

 Some times you just need to run a single sample.
 Here we will use runsample.py to run the 947 example data set and have the analysis be put into a directory called 947 in the current directory

-First, let's see what options there are available for the :py:mod:`runsample.py <miseqpipeline.runsample>` script to use
+First, let's see what options there are available for the :py:mod:`runsample.py <ngs_mapper.runsample>` script to use

 .. code-block:: bash